subquery/documentation/docs/academy/herocourse/module4.md

 #### Step 1: Modify the Schema File

-Update the graphql schema field called account to be type SumReward.
+Update the graphql schema field called account to be type `SumReward`.
 We are creating a one-many entity relationship where one `sumReward` will comprise of many individual staking rewards.

 ```